 As described by playwright Katie Bender, THE FAULT (currently produced by Theatre Synesthesia and running at Sky Candy Studios) is about the relationships of sisters living in an itinerant household, how the American dream doesn't apply to the impoverished, and how these impoverished, itinerant people find their way in the world.
 THE FAULT is indeed … Continue reading Excellent BWW Review of The Fault by Joni Lorraine

-The Survivors/Los Sobrevivientes The Survivors/Los Sobrevivientes is based on the historically documented group of women, children and slave people who survived the battle of the Alamo.
-An epic historical drama told by a diverse ensemble of people who didn’t make it into the history books, it’s also an intimately drawn look at the surprising … Continue reading Plays
+Survivors, an Alamo Play Survivors, an Alamo Play is based on the historically documented group of women, children and enslaved people who survived the battle of the Alamo.
+An epic historical drama told by a diverse ensemble of people who didn’t make it into the history books, it’s also an intimately drawn look at the … Continue reading Plays

 For the last four years I’ve been working with Underbelly, a group of insanely talented artists: Stephanie Busing, Abe Koogler Gabrielle Reisman and Kristian Pina (designer, playwrights and stage manager) to create immersive journey plays that lead audiences into the unexplored parts of the theatre.
 Like many good collaborations, ours came out of friendships and … Continue reading On Making Immersive Theatrical Experiences with Underbelly

 Down the rabbit hole.
 Anyone who's toured the realm of the Red and White Queens and Mad Hatter and March Hare will know what that means.
 It's how Alice tumbles from a world of logic and reason into one of nonsense and irrationality.
 Typically, we've observed her fall from the comfortable remove of an easy … Continue reading Chronicle Review of Alice by Robert Faires